artemisac/artemis-minecraft-anticheat/README.md

 </p>

 # What this fork did?
-We fixed the libs and api, so you can build it now
-But here also has a bugs for build.
+We fixed the libs and api, so you can build it now, But here also has some bugs for build.
+So open a pull requests plz

 ### Preface
 Artemis Anticheat has possibly been the longest on-going project I had ever made.
 I'm happy to open-source this finally to the public.
 There's a couple things however I'd like to get out of the way right there and then.
 Please make sure to read everything if you wish to contribute/use this for commercial use.